-In the standard curriculum, I have attached a list, which is not exhaustive, because I have lost track of many events or have been provided unofficially, courses designed by me and / or where I have taught or have elaborated the handouts.
+In the standard curriculum, I have attached a list, not exhaustive, because I have lost track of many events or have been provided in an unofficial way, courses designed by me and / or where I have carried out teaching activities or I have elaborated the handouts.
 The attached list shows how he designed courses for over 15.000 hours of training, of which over 8.000 in E-Learning mode and over 6000 hours in residential mode and carried out about 6.000 hours of teaching, of which over 2.200 hours in the classroom and the rest in FAD mode.
 Of all the hours I have taught, I myself have prepared the handouts.

 2018: the year of resilience

 A training professional it analyzes the demand and makes an offer available, adapting it according to the variation of the demand itself.
-Here is the key element that I did not understand: adjusting one's offer to varying demand.
-All of a sudden, like a bolt from the blue, one evening in August 2018 I realized that I was unable to adapt my training offer to the demand coming from the territory or at least to what I perceived, perhaps incorrectly, as such: giving quick and easy answers to needs, which essentially translated into having, as soon as possible, the “piece of paper that would put them in place”, which does not coincide much with my way of training.
-And this was the reason why my training offer worked only as long as I was the only one or almost the only one to propose certain training offers, while at the time of the arrival of other "professional training" competitors my offer became "inadequate ".
-If we add to this some "unhealthy" choices such as not accepting sponsorship from pharmaceutical companies for ECM courses, not activating "facilitation mechanisms", not using "friendly" or "relational" mechanisms in a cynical and opportunistic way and as clear as the first on the list of inadequate was me.
+Here is the key element that I did not understand: adjusting your offer as demand changes.
+All of a sudden, like a bolt from the blue, one evening in August 2018 I realized that I was unable to adapt my training offer to the demand coming from the territory or at least to what I perceived, perhaps erroneously, as such: giving quick and easy answers to needs, which essentially translated into having, as soon as possible, the “piece of paper that would put them in place”, which does not coincide much with my way of training.
+And this was the reason why my training offer worked only as long as I was the only one or almost the only one to propose certain training offers, while when other "professional training" competitors arrived, my offer became "inadequate. ".
+If we add to this some "insane" choices such as not accepting sponsorships from pharmaceutical companies for ECM courses, not activating "facilitation mechanisms", not using "friendly" or "relational" mechanisms in a cynical and opportunistic way and as clear as the first on the list of inadequates was me.

-In order not to succumb, I applied, as other times in my life, the principle of resilience, deciding to reorganize my training offer, integrating it with highly specialized training courses aimed at a niche sector, at least compared to those I had followed previously and with innovative contents but above all linked to a real need for training on the part of users, my passion and a good thirty-year knowledge of the sector: cultural heritage, quality management and tourism.
+In order not to succumb, I applied, as at other times in my life, the principle of resilience, deciding to reorganize my training offer, integrating it with highly specialized training courses aimed at a niche sector, at least compared to those I had followed previously and with innovative contents but above all linked to a real need for training on the part of users, to my passion and to a fair thirty-year knowledge of the sector: cultural heritage, quality management and tourism.

 In short, at least here, I will limit myself to describing the results obtained after 15 months from what was destined to become a "final chapter".